Red-Amber/Chip8js/README.md

 (it's not much though, the graphics are very simple)

 Currently, 20 out of 35 opcodes are implemented, the rest is documented but has yet to be implemented.
+Also you can't load a ROM...
+So no testing right now, but it's coming quickly i swear

 There is no way to load a ROM for now, but it's coming soon, I will need to test the opcodes obviously.